nens/threedi-docs/source/c_results.rst

   Mesh2D_ucx:

-  - Name: Flow velocity in x direction in cell centre
+  - Name: Flow velocity in x direction in cell center
   - Unit: m/s

+This is an interpolated velocity value that is based on the velocities on cell faces.

   Mesh2D_ucy:

-  - Name: Flow velocity in y direction in cell centre
+  - Name: Flow velocity in y direction in cell center
   - Unit: m/s

+ This is an interpolated velocity value that is based on the velocities on cell faces.

   Mesh2D_rain:

   - Name: Rain